pkunlp-icler/PCA-EVAL/README.md

 ### HOLMES Method

-For HOLMES method using LLM, we provide jupyter notebooks for OPENAI model tested in our paper.
+For HOLMES method using LLM, we provide jupyter notebooks(under pca-eval/evaluation) for OPENAI model tested in our paper.
 By changing the openai key and data path, you could reproduce the results easily.

 ```bash
 pca-eval/evaluation/HOLMES_Autonomous_Driving.ipynb